-Studying at the Creative Documentary and Photojournalism 1-year course with Spéos and Magnum Photos has been an intensive and very productive experience that widened my understanding of both the photographic practice and the photographic industry.
+Studying at the Creative Documentary 1-year course with Spéos and Magnum Photos has been an intensive and very productive experience that widened my understanding of both the photographic practice and the photographic industry.

 Learning on the side of Magnum photographers and recognized professionals of the industry was a great privilege.
 We were encouraged to be critical towards our production and challenged to overcome difficulties in order to get the most out of our photography.
 The development of our graduation long-term project was quite a life-changing experience.

 While every class with Magnum gave food for thought related to the way we take pictures, Spéos teachers taught us how to organize our production and be prepared to meet the standards of the professional world.
 At the end of the course, a series of lectures and portfolio reviews was a unique chance to meet in person important players of the French photographic world.